TheodoreEhrenborg/tiny_stories_sae/docs/src/steering.md

 after the 2nd layer (i.e. the same layer the autoencoder was trained on).
 Anecdotally I've found that
 `10 * nudge` makes steering more likely to work than `nudge`, although at the cost of some text quality.
+We prompt the LM with "Once upon a time".

 (The above algorithm is similar to but not the same as the clamping Anthropic describes